-Normally, a device needs to first connect to a WiFi access point (AP) in order to use the network service.
-However, a well-known problem is that an AP may be connected and used by some undesired users nearby, which slows down the network speed and brings harm to legitimate users.
-For example, it has been reported [7] that the Internet fee loss caused by undesired users reached up to 5 billions RMB in China every year.
-Meanwhile, undesired users may even result in privacy and security issues.
-The most common way for AP connection control is to set a password.
-However, according to a security report of Rising Antivirus [1], a large portion of passwords for APs are too simple.
-86% of users never login to the setting page after installing a AP, and 92% of users do not change the default password (e.g. "admin" and "root").
-73% of users choose an easy-to-guess or simple password (e.g "12345678").
-Even worse, there exist a large portion of users, especially for those non-experts, who never set password for their APs.
-Even for complicated passwords, there are cracking softwares and automatic password sharing softwares [6] based on crowdsourcing, making password based authorization invalid.
+issues.
+The most common way for AP protection is to set a password.
+However, according to a security report of Rising Antivirus [1], a large portion of passwords for current APs are too simple.
+86% of users never login to the setting page after installing an AP, and 92% of users do not change the default password (e.g., "admin" and "root").
+73% of users choose an easy-to-guess or simple password (e.g., "12345678").
+Even worse, according to Hong Kong WiFi Adoption and Security Survey 2014 [3], there exist a high portion of users (e.g., 9.1% in home WiFi network), who do not set passwords to protect their WiFi network.
+Even for complicated passwords, there are cracking softwares and automatic password sharing softwares [7] based on crowdsourcing, making password based authorization invalid.
 Therefore, automatic user identification becomes more and more important, especially as the increasing of non-expert WiFi AP users.

 The AP vendors (e.g., Huawei, D-Link, TP-Link) have noticed those problems.
 They have largely simplified AP password setting process and encourage users to set password for each AP.
 They are also seeking to design automatic methods for user identification.
 They propose some smart APs (e.g., MiWiFi from XiaoMi, HiWiFi, etc) that claim to be able to distinguish legitimate users and undesired users.
-Those smart APs require users to set a white and black list based on MAC addresses.
+However, existing methods of those smart APs (e.g., whitelist mechanism) require users to set a white list based on MAC addresses, which are complicated for AP users.

-1.2 Proposed Approach
+B. Proposed Approach

-We propose NiFi, an automatic approach which requires no user configurations, to identify legitimate WiFi users of mobile devices.
+We propose NiFi, an automatic approach which requires no user configurations, to identify mobile devices of legitimate WiFi users.
 NiFi seeks to exploit the signal characteristics from different users.
 We find that legitimate users and undesired users may have very different physical constraints, e.g., moving area, walking path, leading to different signal sequences.
-Though signal characteristics from users at a single location may be similar, signal sequences for users at different areas can be very different.
+Though signal characteristics from users at a single location may be similar, signal sequences from users at different areas can be very different.

-NiFi analyzes and exploits the characteristics of signal sequence generated by mobile devices, and extracts useful features from different users.
-Based on those features, NiFi proposes a similarity measurement algorithm for user identification.
-Meanwhile, NiFi maintains a feature database for legitimate users for similarity measurement and propose a novel graph based online database update method.
+NiFi analyzes and exploits the characteristics of signal sequences generated by mobile devices, and extracts useful features from different users.
+Based on those features, NiFi proposes similarity measurement algorithms for user identification.
+Meanwhile, NiFi maintains a feature database of legitimate users for similarity measurements and proposes a novel graph-based online database update method.

-Overall, NiFi can automatically identify legitimate users without explicit password.
-NiFi can be deployed on commercial WiFi AP while not requiring any modification to user devices such as mobile phone and laptop.
-Undesired users is difficult to use an AP with NiFi since physical signal sequence is difficult to mimic.
+Overall, NiFi can automatically identify legitimate users without user active participation.
+NiFi can be deployed on commercial WiFi AP while not requiring any modification to user devices such as mobile phones and laptops.
+Undesired users are difficult to use an AP with NiFi since physical signal sequence is difficult to mimic and crack.
+Moreover, the traditional user identification approaches (e.g., password) are orthogonal to NiFi and can be conveniently combined with NiFi for a better WiFi protection.